guava-coder/go-register/README.md

 # GO-Register

  ---
- > Go-Register is a full-stack, single-page web app that provides features around user registration and login.
+ > Go-Register is a full-stack, single-page website that implements user registration and login features.

  > It has a clean, responsive UI, and great extensibility.